When booking a trip during the pandemic we ask that you keep an open mind and be willing to adapt and be flexible.

 Please refer to 'Type of Skis' for rental information.
 There is no ski pass required for this trip.

-The skis and boots required for this trip are metal-edged Nordic touring skis similar in width to the Fischer E99, or Fischer E109.
+The skis we recommend for this trip are Fischer E109 metal-edged Nordic touring skis with NNN BC bindings or equivalent, and with a side cut of around 82-60-70mm.
+The term sidecut refers to the width at the tip, waist, and tail.
+In 2021 the Fischer E109 was replaced by the Fischer Transnordic 82 Easy Skin Xtralite with the same side cut.
+It is also acceptable to use skis similar to Fischer E99 which are narrower, and therefore less stable.
 Boots should be leather or soft plastic, such as the Garmont Excursion, with Vibram soles.
 Poles should be of touring length and fit snugly into the armpit with the basket on the snow surface.
+Please note you also require climbing skins for this trip.
 It is not convenient to hire equipment in Norway, and indeed is very difficult.
 This is largely because there is little demand as almost all Norwegians skiers have their own touring skis and boots.

 You can hire from the United Kingdom from Braemar Mountain Sports.
 They will post the skis, boots, climbing skins and poles to you five working days before your departure date by registered courier with next day delivery.
 Full length climbing skins are part of the package, be sure to ask for them to be included.